singhsanket143/Git-Tutorial/README.md

 7. `commit` -> Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

-8. `git commit` -> registers staging changes to a commit
+8. `git commit` -> registers staging changes to a commit.

 9. `git log` -> list downs all the commits of the repository.
 If you want to exit out of git log prompt press `q`.